pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 - In the installer section of the Helm chart, update the following:

   - Specify `installer.upgradeType: "Zero-downtime"` to use the zero-downtime upgrade process.
-  - Specify `installer.targetRulesSchema: "<target-rules-schema-name>"` and `installer.targetDataSchema: "<target-data-schema-name>"` for the new target and data schema name that you created in your existing database for the upgrade process.
+  - Specify `installer.targetRulesSchema: "<target-rules-schema-name>"` and `installer.targetDataSchema: "<target-data-schema-name>"` for the new target and data schema name that the process creates in your existing database for the upgrade process.

 You can leave the existing customized parameters as is; the upgrade process will use the remaining existing settings in your deployment.